sayande717/practice/README.md

 #19: Change bot status (online, idle, dnd)
 #72: Make the bot reply only to the users, not to other bots or itself.
 #33: Welcome a new user.
-#45: Create a function that keeps running after specific intervals of time
+#45: Create a function that keeps running after specific intervals of time.
-> asyncio
+> time
 #56: Reply to a specific message.
 #60-#70: Reply with another string -
 #60: If a message matches a string.